phlaster/mirna-web/README.md

 Application for analizing MiRNA sequences.

-To run open `index.html` file in a web browser (internet connection is neede for correct styles representation)
+To run open `index.html` file in a web browser (internet connection is needed for correct styles representation)